TheBiomics/Molecular-Dynamics/README.md

-# Molecular Dynamics Simulation On Google Colab
+# Molecular Dynamics Simulation using Google Colab
 ## Building gromacs with GPU Support on Google Colab

 Use notebook.txt file text to paste and run to build gromacs on google colab ubuntu environment with GPU RunTime turned on.